 STANDING JUMP RELAY (wide, in or out) View Video

 – Method: Patrols line up in relay formation.
 First Scout in line performs a standing broad jump.
-The next Scout in line jumps from where his patrol mate landed and so on.
+The next Scout in line jumps from where their patrol mate landed and so on.
 Patrol members might have to jump twice to make patrols equal in numbers.

 – Scoring: Patrols win points for the longest combined distances.